-The Pick-it! project aims to improve both recycling rates in Ghana and the conditions of waste pickers, bringing structure to the recycling industry and federating plastic users and producers around inclusive recycling.
+The Pick-it! project in Ghana aims to improve recycling rates and the working and living conditions of waste pickers, by bringing structure to the recycling industry and federating plastic users and producers around inclusive recycling.

 People empowered (mainly pickers)